Sometimes all it takes is a small switch in presentation to change a meal.

 Then serve them up!

-The nice thing about these rolls is that once they have cooled off, you can easily wrap them in foil and then store them in a freezer-safe bag in your freezer.
+The nice thing about these Lasagna Rolls is that once they have cooled off, you can easily wrap them in foil and then store them in a freezer-safe bag in your freezer.
 They will keep for a few months without a problem and then you can reheat them either in the microwave or in the oven!

 Anyone ever made lasagna rolls before?
 Leave a comment!